Find Affordable College Courses

 Full Computer Science at University of Minnesota - Twin Cities Report

-University of St Thomas Minnesota landed the #10 spot in the 2023 rankings for the best computer science programs.
-UST MN is a moderately-sized private not-for-profit school located in the city of Saint Paul.
+With a ranking of #10, University of St Thomas Minnesota did quite well on this year’s best schools for computer science students.
+UST MN is a moderately-sized private not-for-profit school located in the large city of Saint Paul.

 After completing their degree, compsci graduates from UST MN carry an average student debtload of $27,000.

-Read full report on Computer Science at University of St Thomas Minnesota
+Full Computer Science at University of St Thomas Minnesota Report

 Best Computer Science Colleges by State

-Explore the best computer science schools for a specific state in the Plains States region.
+Explore the best computer science colleges for a specific state in the Plains States region.

 State Degrees Awarded